International Criminal Court

 The International Criminal Court, which has its seat in The Hague, Netherlands, was inaugurated in 2002.

 The ICC’s competence to try individuals for the crime of aggression has been under debate since the inception of the Rome Statute.
 After the 2010 Review Conference in Kampala, a resolution passed addressing the definition of the crime, amending the statute and outlining how the court will establish its jurisdiction over such crimes.
-As of September 2016, 32 States have ratified the “Kampala amendments.”
-They are: Andorra, Austria, Belgium, Botswana, Chile, Costa Rica, Croatia, Cyprus, Czech Republic, El Salvador, Estonia, Finland, Georgia, Germany, Iceland, Latvia, Liechtenstein, Lithuania, Luxembourg, Macedonia, Malta, Netherlands, Palestine, Poland, Samoa, San Marino, Slovakia, Slovenia, Spain, Switzerland, Trinidad and Tobago, and Uruguay.
-Although the amendments have now been ratified by over 30 States – a requirement for the amendments to enter into force – the ICC may not exercise jurisdiction over crimes of aggression until the amendments have been subject to a decision by the Assembly of States Parties, which may be taken no sooner than January 2, 2017.
+As of February 2018, 35 States have ratified the “Kampala amendments.”
+They are: Andorra, Argentina, Austria, Belgium, Botswana, Chile, Costa Rica, Croatia, Cyprus, Czech Republic, El Salvador, Estonia, Finland, Georgia, Germany, Iceland, Latvia, Liechtenstein, Lithuania, Luxembourg, Macedonia, Malta, Netherlands, Palestine, Panama, Poland, Portugal, Samoa, San Marino, Slovakia, Slovenia, Spain, Switzerland, Trinidad and Tobago, and Uruguay.
+Although the amendments have now been ratified by over 30 States – a requirement for the amendments to enter into force – the ICC cannot exercise jurisdiction over crimes of aggression until July 17, 2018, according to the Assembly of States Parties December 2017 resolution that activated the ICC’s exercise of jurisdiction over crime of aggression.

 - the Democratic Republic of the Congo